 Quality Management System Documents

-A well written document with a comprehensive and well designed Quality Management System (QMS) can be a manager’s best friend.
-They are our daily guidance and instructions for our staff, the ‘go to’ during an audit or inspection, and the first reference point when inducting new staff.
-But getting to a ‘good’ document like a Standard Operating Procedure (SOP) can be a challenge.
+A well-written document with a comprehensive and well-designed Quality Management System (QMS) can be a manager’s best friend.
+They are our daily guidance and instructions for our staff, the ‘go-to’ during an audit or inspection, and the first reference point when inducting new staff.
+But getting to a ‘good’ document like a form or Standard Operating Procedure (SOP) can be a challenge.

 One of the challenges when remediating poorly written quality system SOPs and WIs is that quality management systems contain hundreds, if not thousands of documents.
 Changes to any of them must be considered with care.

 A second challenge is that senior management needs to support these projects and this layer of the organisation do not generally need to rely on SOPs and WIs to perform their routine tasks.
 Often the business driver for well-written procedures is often not triggered until there is a compliance issue to facilitate change.

 Where to start?